-In many cases, the rear yard setback line can be reduced to an average between the depths of the rear building walls of the two adjacent buildings.
+In some zoning districts, the rear yard setback line can be reduced to an average between the depths of the rear building walls of the two adjacent buildings.
 See Section 134 for more information about rear yards.
+REAR YARD - RH-2, RH-3, RM-1, RM-2, etc.